Getting to Know the Ollings

 CORE: Twenty years is a long time in one place overseas.
 Have you ever thought about serving at another NICS/Oasis school?

 Brian: We considered Austria years ago when we thought the Lord was finished with us in Korea.
-We were thinking a bit about China a couple of years ago and even noticed that they needed an Athletic Director, but Uijongbu has become our home.
+We were thinking a bit about the Far East a couple of years ago and even noticed that they needed an Athletic Director, but Uijongbu has become our home.
 I think our [school] kids need to see stable teachers as many of their lives are so unstable.

 CORE: What has kept you at Uijongbu for such a long time?